 BMW's small 1 Series debuted in the U.S. for 2008 as a coupe and a convertible.
 The up-level 135i is powered by a 300-horsepower, twin-turbo inline-six-cylinder engine that drives the rear wheels.
-A less expensive 128i is also offered.
-The 135i competes with performance cars like the Nissan 350Z and Volkswagen R32.
+A less expensive 128i covered separately in the Cars.com Research section is also offered.
+The 135i competes with performance cars like the Nissan 370Z and Audi TT.

 Compared to the 3 Series coupe, the 135i features a more upright grille and a C-pillar that's not as sleekly styled.
 A pronounced sheet metal crease runs the length of the coupe's sides, which are otherwise relatively smooth.

-- Adaptive xenon headlights follow the direction of the road
+- Adaptive xenon headlights follow the direction of the steering wheel

 - 135i adds an aero kit that BMW says provides greater downforce and improved brake cooling